tbnorth/pydb2access/README.md

 the relationships can be re-created in the Access file with the the ``_LOOKUPS`` table and the Access in [relink.tables.vb](./relink.tables.vb).

+Importing large databases, dozens of tables, hundreds of thousands of records, seems to work best with a completely new Access DB to start with, and perhaps plenty of free RAM.
+Random errors seem to occur otherwise.
+When everything is working, importing occurs quite quickly, with progress feedback.

+Because a completely new database is recommended for importing, if you need to re-do the import because more data has been added, you should use two Access databases, one for the import, and another for storing queries etc. you develop for the data.
+The latter should link to the former, which can be replaced as needed.

 ## --exclude-types

 Some types, e.g. geometry types (GIS polygons etc.) can't be exported, use